The Valentine’s supermarket meal deals to know about for date night

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-The Valentine’s meal deals and kits to know for 2023, including M&S, Aldi, Morrisons and more
+The Valentine’s Day supermarket meal deals to know for 2023, including M&S, Waitrose, Morrisons and more

-Whether you’re planning a romantic rendezvous or keeping things low-key with your housemates this Valentine’s Day, plumping for a bouquet of flowers or opting for thoughtful gifts that are a little more off-piste, 14 February is a great time for foodies.
+We don’t mean to alarm anyone but the most romantic day of the year – aka Valentine’s Day – is one sleep away.
+So, if you’re hoping to fan the flames of love with a romantic rendezvous and dinner for two, it’s time to get a wiggle on.

-But if you’d rather hunker down at home than fork out for dinner at a restaurant – and don’t want to fall back on a soggy takeaway at the last minute – pre-made meal kits offer an easy alternative that won’t require hours spent cooking from scratch (we can’t all be Ottolenghi).
+If you’d rather hunker down at home than fight tooth and nail for a table at a restaurant – and don’t want to fall back on a soggy takeaway at the last minute – pre-made meal kits offer an easy alternative that won’t require hours of cooking from scratch (we can’t all be Ottolenghi).

-Whether you would be partial to a no-beef bourguignon from Waitrose (£8, Waitrose.com) or a chocolate melt-in-the-middle pudding (£4, Ocado.com) from M&S, the choice this year looks varied and decadent, with multiple options for each course – including vegan dishes from most supermarkets – which means there’s bound to be something to tickle your fancy.
+Supermarkets have been pulling out all the stops with their Valentine’s Day meal deals and, with every deal ending on 14 February – shocking, we know – there’s no time like the present to order your date night fare or pick it up in store.

-It’s not just supermarkets preparing Valentine’s Day spreads for two, though – if your budget can stretch further and you want to make quality restaurant food in your own kitchen, restaurant meal kits consisting of cold but pre-prepared meals offer another great alternative for dining in.
+Whether you fancy a no-beef bourguignon from Waitrose (£8, Waitrose.com) or a chocolate melt-in-the-middle pudding (£4, Ocado.com) from M&S, the choice this year looks varied and decadent, with multiple options for each course – including vegan dishes from most supermarkets – which means there’s bound to be something to tickle your fancy.

-Keep reading to find out more about this year’s supermarket meal deals and how to order restaurant fare ahead of Valentine’s Day feasting.
+Keep reading to find out more about this year’s supermarket meal deals ahead of Valentine’s Day feasting.

 M&S Valentine’s meal deal